dfbarone/CachingHttpClient/README.md

 # CachingOkHttp
-A simple way to persist HTTP GET responses by using the okhttp disk cache.
+A wrapper around okhttp to help persist HTTP GET responses by using the okhttp disk cache.

 Main purpose to use this is to
 1) Enforce the use of max-age (via network interceptor) for (static URL) HTTP GET calls to limit network use.